 Go through the process of creating an avatar of your ideal customer so that you can put yourself in their shoes when you get to shortlisting the possible names.

 See the name from their point of view – what sounds good, what’s cool, and what’s definitely not cool!

-Tip: if you don’t have an ideal customer or an avatar, you can download my free template at the bottom of this page.
+Tip: if you don’t have an ideal customer already defined you can download my free worksheet here.

 2. Note down your search keywords

 Before you brainstorm, think about what your main keywords are for this business or service.
 What would people search for if they were wanting to find you and your competitors?

 It could be a simple as what you do (i.e. Nutritionist), or maybe the problems you’re solving (i.e. food intolerance, gut health).

 Tip: If your brandname contains a major keyword it is GREAT for SEO.

 This is the fun bit!!
 You want to create a big list of all possible names.
 Get a few people together because creativity explodes when you can bounce ideas off each other.